-Bees do not just accept and act on any information they are offered, either.
+Bees don't just accept and act on any information they are offered, either.
 On the contrary, they evaluate it along a number of dimensions.
 They check the nature and quality of the goal being offered (normally by sampling it, in the case of food).
 And they factor in the distance to the indicated site before deciding whether or not to fly out to it.
-Most strikingly, indeed, it has been claimed that bees will also integrate communicated information with the representations on their mental map, rejecting even rich sources of food that are being indicated to exist in the middle of a lake, for example.8
+Most strikingly, indeed, it has been claimed that bees will also integrate communicated information with the representations on their mental map, rejecting even rich sources of food that are being indicated to exist in the middle of a lake, for example.

 How should these bee capacities be explained?
-Plainly the processes in question cannot be associative ones, and these forms of bee learning are not conditioned responses to stimuli.
+Plainly the processes in question can't be associative ones, and these forms of bee learning aren't conditioned responses to stimuli.
 Might the bee behaviors be explained through the existence of some sort of 'subsumption architecture' (Brooks, 1986)?
-That is, instead of having a central belief/desire system of the sort depicted in figure 3, might bees have a suite of input-to-output modular systems, one for each different type of behavior?
+That is, instead of having a central belief / desire system of the sort depicted in figure 3, might bees have a suite of input-to-output modular systems, one for each different type of behavior?
 This suggestion is wildly implausible.
 For (depending on how one counts behaviors) there would have to be at least five of these input-to-output modules (perhaps dozens, if each different 'goal' amounts to a different behavior), each of which would have to duplicate many of the costly computational processes undertaken by the others.
-There would have to be a scouting-fromthe-hive module, a returning-to-the-hive module, a deciding-to-dance-and-dancing module, a returning-to-food-source module, and a perception-of-dance-and-flyingto-food-source module.
-Within each of these systems essentially the same computations of direction and distance information would have to be undertaken.
+There would have to be a scouting-fromthe-hive module, a returning-to-the-hive module, a deciding-to-dance-and-dancing module,